-MalwareBytes scored the lowest and failed to achieve a rating.
-It tended to neutralise, rather than block threats, and missed most of the targeted attacks.
+Products were awarded the full range of ratings, from AAA at the top down through AA, A, B and C. 360 Total Security scored the lowest and failed to achieve a rating.
+It tended to neutralise, rather than block threats, and missed nearly all of the targeted attacks.

 The leading products from Symantec and Kaspersky Lab win AAA awards.
+AAA awards for their strong overall performance.